 On the development of rhythm and blues in the 1950s and its influence on rock music in the 1960s

 Rhythm and blues, commonly known as R&B, is a vibrant musical genre that emerged as a fusion of blues and jazz, a reflection of America’s rich cultural tapestry.
 The soulful sounds of rhythm and blues can be heard resonating through various sub-genres, including the infectious beat of boogie woogie.
 Among its early proponents was Fats Domino, a legendary pianist who famously remarked, “rock and roll is nothing but rhythm and blues, and we’ve been playing it for years down in New Orleans.”
 This assertion underscores the importance of rhythm and blues as a vital precursor to rock ‘n’ roll, which itself would evolve by absorbing influences from gospel, country, blues, and jazz, ultimately striving to attract a broad audience, particularly teenagers and young adults.
-Rock ‘n’ roll quickly became emblematic of the cultural revolution of the 1950s and 1960s, symbolising a spirit of rebellion and youthful expression.
+Domino was responsible for several hugely influential tracks released throughout the 1950s and 1960s such as ‘Blueberry Hill’, ‘Ain’t That A Shame’, ‘I’m Walkin”, ‘Walkin’ To New Orleans’ and ‘Fat Man’.
+Some estimates suggest he sold over 65 million records, a figure which would make him one of the best selling musicians of the 20th century.

 *photograph of Fats Domino

-One of the key figures in the popularization of rock ‘n’ roll was Alan Freed, an innovative DJ who coined the term during his influential ‘Rock ‘n’ Roll Show’ on the airwaves of Cleveland, Ohio.
+One of the key figures in the popularisation of rock ‘n’ roll was Alan Freed, an innovative DJ who coined the term during his influential Rock ‘n’ Roll Show on the airwaves of Cleveland, Ohio.
 Through his relentless passion for rhythm and blues, Freed not only introduced audiences to the genre but also played a crucial role in fostering its widespread acceptance in mainstream music.

 Among the pioneers of the rock scene was Bill Haley (1925-1981), who started his musical career rooted in country music before bravely blending it with emerging rock elements.
 Haley’s use of the saxophone and solid-body electric guitar positioned him as a trailblazer in the rockabilly style, a unique fusion of hillbilly (folk) music and blues.
 His band, the Comets, produced the iconic hit ‘Rock Around the Clock’ in 1954, which is widely regarded as the first global sensation in rock ‘n’ roll history, cementing his legacy as a foundational artist in the genre.

 Chuck Berry (1926-2017), born in St. Louis, is celebrated today as one of the most influential figures in early rock ‘n’ roll music and as one of the finest electric guitarists of all time.
-His innovative approach incorporated country influences in tracks like ‘Maybelline’ and blues elements in songs such as ‘Roll Over Beethoven’ and ‘Johnny B. Goode.’
+His innovative approach incorporated country influences in tracks like ‘Maybelline’ and blues elements in songs such as ‘Roll Over Beethoven’ and ‘Johnny B. Goode’.
 Berry’s electrifying performances were marked by his incredible energy and undeniable stage presence, earning him the nickname ‘The Father of Rock and Roll.’
 His contributions not only shaped the sound of rock music but also set the stage for countless artists who followed.

 *photograph of Chuck Berry performing his famous ‘duck walk’